wfscheper/stentor/README.md

    $ git commit -m "Setup stentor to generate CHANGELOG.md"
    ```

-1. Use the `-release` flag to consume the news fragments.
+1. Use the `-release` flag to consume the fragments
+   and update the news file.

    ```bash
    $ stentor -release v0.2.0 v0.1.0